Skip to main content

 Statutes Price

 Using the Stautes Price, the protocol can value XCH held in collateral vaults.
-This is key in two situations:
+This is relevant in the following three situations:

-• Borrowing: If a new loan gets taken out, the Liquidation Threshold must remain below the value of the vault's collateral
+• Borrowing: When taking out a loan, the Liquidation Threshold must remain below the value of the vault's collateral

-• Liquidations: If the value of collateral in a vault drops below the Liquidation Threshold, the vault becomes eligible for liquidation
+• Triggering a liquidation: If the value of collateral in a vault drops below the Liquidation Threshold, the vault becomes eligible for liquidation

 Oracle price updates